zanuka/leaderport-core-ui/README.md

    - The race or "run" to the top of the leaderboard

 The combination "Valkran" embodies our vision of a powerful, efficient, and discerning leaderboard system.
 It represents our commitment to:
-- Swiftly process and display data (Vue's reactivity + Valkey's speed + Valkyries' swiftness)
+- Swiftly process and display data
-- Accurately rank and showcase top performers (Valkyries' selective nature + Valkey's sorting capabilities)
+- Accurately rank and showcase top performers
-- Provide a scalable and resilient system (Valkyries' strength + Vue's flexibility + Valkey's scalability)
+- Provide a scalable and resilient system

 Just as Valkyries were essential in Norse mythology for recognizing and elevating the most valiant, Valkran aims to be an indispensable tool for game developers in highlighting and celebrating their players' achievements.
 By combining the mythical power of the Valkyries ('Valk') with the core functionality of ranking ('Ran'), Valkran stands as a testament to the fusion of legendary inspiration and practical application in modern game development.